mikeal/ZDAG/SPEC.md

 [ 1 , 85 , 0,  2 , 1 , 3 ]     [ 2 , 1 , 3 ]
 ```

+While the DELTA compression is interesting, by far the best savings we get are
+in de-duplication of common prefixes.
+It's actually the majority use case that
+a block will primarily contain links with the same address prefix.
+In fact,
+this is one of the few complaints we've heard about CID's in the past.
+Now you
+pay 3 bytes, ever, for the prefix and all subsequent CID's 3 or more bytes.
+And
+of course, this all ends up in a compression table that makes is as cheap
+as possible to refer to these links as often as you like in your structure.

 ***Side Quest***

 The digests are hashes.
 The only exception is the identity multihash, so you could